ibm-cloud-docs/AnalyticsEngine/provisioning-serverless.md

     This is a sample of what the provision.json file can look like.
 See [Architecture and concepts in serverless instances](/docs/AnalyticsEngine?topic=AnalyticsEngine-serverless-architecture-concepts) for a description of the provisioning parameters in the payload.

-    Note that both Spark 3.1 and Spark 3.3 are supported.
-If you don't specify a default  Spark runtime version when you create a service instance, Spark 3.1 is taken by default.
+    Note that Spark 3.1, Spark 3.3, and Spark 3.4 are supported.
+If you don't specify a default Spark runtime version when you create a service instance, Spark 3.3 is taken by default.

     ```json
     {
       "default_runtime": {
-        "spark_version": "3.1"
+        "spark_version": "3.3"
         },
       "instance_home": {
         "region": "us-south",